gmlewis/modus/runtime/languages/moonbit/MoonBit-FixedArray-Int64-layout.md

 - **No available sentinel space** → Expensive reference-based encoding

 FixedArray[Int64] represents the mathematical limit case where type safety and full value range utilization prevent any memory optimization for optional variants.
 This demonstrates how mathematical properties of types fundamentally constrain optimization opportunities in systems programming languages.

+## Correction Notes (Updated After Successful Implementation)

+**ClassID Correction**: The actual classID used by FixedArray[Int64?] is **160**, not 242 as originally analyzed.
+This correction applies to all 64-bit reference types: Double?, Float?, Int64?, UInt64?.
+See MoonBit-FixedArray-Debugging-Guide.md for complete implementation details and the successful fix pattern.